+We have granted the following types of equity instruments as part of our equity-settled employee share plans: restricted shares performance rights.
 Telstra has discretion to provide the holder of a performance right with a share or a cash amount equivalent to the value of a share on vesting of a performance right.
 Further information can be found in note 5.2.1.
+Restricted shares are Telstra shares that are subject to a restriction period.
 The table below provides a summary of the instruments granted under the main equity-settled employee share plans outstanding at 30 June 2022.
+Performance rights are rights to Telstra shares subject to the satisfaction of certain performance measures and service conditions over a defined performance period.

-Type of equity instrument Financial year granted Restriction period Date of testing against performance hurdles Performance hurdles Number of instruments allocated and outstanding at 30 June 2022 Executive Variable Remuneration Plan (EVP) restricted shares FY22 Four equal tranches with the respective tranches restricted from one to four years from the end of the initial n/a n/a The restricted shares for FY22 are expected to be allocated in the first half of FY23 FY21 performance period n/a n/a 1,931,605 FY20 n/a n/a 1,271,084 Short-term incentive (STI) restricted shares FY22 Three equal tranches with the respective tranches restricted from one to three years from the end of the performance period n/a n/a The STI restricted shares for FY22 are expected to be allocated in the first half of FY23 FY21 One tranche One tranche restricted for three n/a n/a 6,209,275 FY20 years from the end FY19 of the performance period
+Type of equity instrument Financial year granted Restriction period Date of testing against performance hurdles Performance hurdles Number of instruments allocated and outstanding at 30 June 2022 Executive Variable Remuneration Plan (EVP) restricted shares FY22 Four equal tranches with the respective tranches restricted from one to four years from the end of the initial n/a n/a The restricted shares for FY22 are expected to be allocated in the first half of FY23 FY21 performance period n/a n/a 1,931,605 FY20 n/a n/a 1,271,084 Short-term incentive (STI) restricted shares FY22 Three equal tranches with the respective tranches restricted from one to three years from the end of the performance period n/a n/a The STI restricted shares for FY22 are expected to be allocated in the first half of FY23 FY21 FY20 FY19 One tranche restricted for three years from the end of the performance period n/a n/a 6,209,275